April 1, 2025

 • Cons: The video appears tiny on most screens, as it's not using the whole mobile device screen, but is positioned in the center instead.

-3. Rotate the entire video by 90 degrees
+3. Rotate the video 90 degrees

 • Pros: With this approach, there's no need for cropping—you see all of the video, and it fills the screen.